-- A controlled environment (away from day-to-day work pressures). - The environment must have suitable lighting, ventilation and privacy. - The apprentice must be undisturbed. - > An exam in progress sign is displayed. - > The apprentice has access to a clock, plain paper and a pen. - > A dictionary be made available (in compliance with third party policies.) - Where group testing is completed, apprentices must have sufficient space and will face in the same direction, the examination must begin at the same time for all apprentices, apprentices who complete their assessment sooner and others must not distract others from their assessments.
+- > A controlled environment (away from day-to-day work pressures). - > The environment must have suitable lighting, ventilation, and privacy. - > The apprentice must be undisturbed. - > An exam in progress sign is displayed. - > The apprentice has access to a clock. - > A dictionary be made available (in compliance with third party policies.) - Where group testing is completed, apprentices must have sufficient space and will face in the same direction, the examination must begin at the same time for all apprentices, apprentices who complete their assessment sooner and others must not distract others from their assessments.